 After you read what to know about Marrakesh in order not to get disappointed, you can start planning your itinerary.

-Weekend in Marrakech: What to See and Do in 3 Days
+Weekend in Marrakech: What to Do in 3 Days

 How to get to Marrakesh